 Once a cluster of single-family Victorians and bungalows, the Golden Triangle has transformed into a mixed residential and commercial neighborhood.
 Just south of downtown, the Golden Triangle is bordered by Speer Boulevard, Colfax Avenue and Lincoln Street.
-In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the new Colorado History Center (opened April 28, 2012), Denver Mint and the historic Byers-Evans House Museum.
+In addition to the arts offerings, the area is also home to the Denver Public Library's Michael Graves-designed main branch, the Colorado History Center, Denver Mint and the historic Byers-Evans House Museum.

 The mini-community's hippest attractions, however, are the diverse art galleries, all within walking distance of one another.
 Here are some of the gallery highlights: